vivzero/LG-14Z90N-hackintosh/README.md

 </details>

 ## Issues
-* USB-C connection is lost repeatedly after wake from sleep.
+* USB-C connection is lost repeatedly. (tested with iPad Pro)
 * Thunderbolt: "No drivers are loaded."
 * HDMI output doesn't work at all.
 * Power chime is not working when using internal speaker.
+* Power button is not functional.

 </details>